 by Cassady Craighill

 Sir Paul McCartney has today published his personal correspondence to Vladimir Putin, in which the Beatle calls for the Arctic 30 to be reunited with their families.

 In his letter Sir Paul makes a lyrical appeal for the release of the 28 Greenpeace International campaigners and two freelance journalists who remain in detention in St Petersburg, facing charges of piracy and hooliganism.
 They were arrested eight weeks ago following a peaceful protest against Arctic oil drilling.
-Sir Paul, who has previously taken tea with Putin in the Kremlin
+Sir Paul, who has previously taken tea with Putin in the Kremlin, writes:

 Forty-five years ago I wrote a song about Russia for the White Album, back when it wasnt fashionable for English people to say nice things about your country.
 That song had one of my favourite Beatles lines in it: Been away so long I hardly knew the place, gee its good to be back home.
 Could you make that come true for the Greenpeace prisoners?
 (See the full letter below)